devservice-ora/AI/AI_Mindtools_Framework.md

 By cultivating mastery of the cognitive processes underlying this mindset, individuals can interpret a wide range of situations and apply them to problem-solving, tackling each problem individually.

-Similarly, a set of AI prompt patterns organized by cognitive processes will support the AI's analysis in chronological order, revealing the reasoning mechanism and providing a valid, non-hallucinatory answer.
+Similarly, a set of AI prompt patterns organized by cognitive processes in learning activities will support the AI's analysis in chronological order, revealing the reasoning mechanism and providing a valid, non-hallucinatory answer.

 ***With MindTools, we seek to answer the question: How are all things connected?***